 Commodities investing can be intimidating, but many market watchers believe now is a good time to get started.

-The Bre-X Minerals scandal was something of a wake-up call for those involved in the junior mining market.
-Thousands of investors all over the world lost billions of dollars in the aftermath of the event, and the entire junior mining space was painted in a negative light.
+The Bre-X Minerals scandal was something of a wakeup call for those involved in junior mining stocks.
+Thousands of investors all over the world lost billions of dollars in the aftermath of the event, and the entire small-cap space was painted in a negative light.

 That drought in financing lasted almost a decade.
 However, even as junior mining companies suffered and commodities prices remained low, the economies of developing countries continued to grow.
 Many of those countries — such as China, India, Brazil and Russia — have now emerged as economic powerhouses, and they are hungry for commodities like never before.

 Another positive trend during that decade was the modernization of the junior mining space from a regulatory perspective.
 Among other things, the Canadian Securities Administration, a forum for the 13 securities regulators from the country’s provinces and territories, created guidelines for how companies must disclose scientific and technical information when exploring for minerals.

-The chart below from Trading Economics gives some idea of where the market is at right now.
-It shows the performance of the S&P/TSX Composite Index (INDEXTSI:OSPTX) from January 1, 1990 to April 4, 2017 — many junior miners are listed on the index, and when it’s trending upward it’s generally a sign that commodities are doing well too.
+The chart below from TradingView gives some idea of where the market is at right now.
+It shows the performance of the S&P/TSX Composite Index (INDEXTSI:OSPTX) from January 1, 1990 to September 5, 2019 — many junior miners are listed on the index, and when it’s trending upward it’s generally a sign that commodities are doing well, too.

-Chart via tradingeconomics.com
+Chart via TradingView.com.

-That said, it’s important to remember that junior mining companies inherently come with a fair amount of risk attached.
-The success of any company depends whether it can find minerals in the ground and sell and ship them to buyers for more than it costs to produce them.
-Those things depend not only on the cost of production.
+That said, it’s important to remember that junior mining and junior exploration companies inherently come with a fair amount of risk attached.
+The success of any company depends on whether it can find the metals or mineral it’s seeking through exploration, and then if it can sell and ship them to buyers for a price higher than the cost of production.

-But of course, there are also significant opportunities for profit, and many investors are looking for a piece of the pie.
-Some hire experts to manage their money, while others decide to go the extra mile and investigate in hopes of finding great resource stocks themselves.
+But of course, there are also significant opportunities for profit in mining stocks, and many investors are looking for a piece of the pie.
+Some hire experts to manage their capital, while others decide to go the extra mile and investigate in hopes of finding great resource stocks themselves.

-Don’t forget to follow us @INN_Resource for real-time updates.
+Don’t forget to follow us @INN_Resource for real-time updates!

-Securities Disclosure: I, Charlotte McLeod, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Olivia Da Silva, hold no direct investment interest in any company mentioned in this article.